Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 **Pre-condition:**

-  - The OPTIGA™ application is already launched and the shielded connection between host and OPTIGA™ is established.
+  - The OPTIGA™ Trust M application is already launched and the shielded connection between host and OPTIGA™ Trust M is established.

   - The optiga\_crypt APIs shown in the below diagram must be invoked with command and response protection using shielded connection.

 **Post-condition:**

-  - The local\_host\_application considers the OPTIGA™ as an authentic member of the target platform.
+  - The local\_host\_application considers the OPTIGA™ Trust M as an authentic member of the target platform.

 |                                  |